vntodorov/Web3-Education/foundry-solo-practice/README.md

 Solo project for practicing different purposes of the smart contracts.
-ETH transfer and DeFi primarily.
+ETH transfer (fund, withdraw) and DeFi primarily.
 Everything is subject to change.